matkoniecz/StreetComplete_usage_changeset_analysis/README.md

 This script is processing changeset planet file and gives statistics how StreetComplete is used.

+This script is published as-is, it was used solely by author.

+Feel free to open PRs or create issues if something may be improved to make it more useful for you.

+# Output

 # Usage

 ## Obtaining input data

+### Download

 Changeset file can be downloaded from [https://planet.osm.org/](https://planet.osm.org/)

 In this case "Latest Weekly Changesets" file is needed.
 It is not huge and can be easily processed line by line.

 It can be downloaded using `curl` from one of [mirrors](https://wiki.openstreetmap.org/wiki/Planet.osm#Downloading), for example

 `curl -o changesets-latest.osm.bz2 https://ftp.nluug.nl/maps/planet.openstreetmap.org/planet/changesets-latest.osm.bz2`

+This one may start slowly, but later it gets faster and completes download in about 45 minutes to download 3.2 GB file, what is faster than ones listed below - at least for me.

 or